teklynk/teklynk/README.md

 Designed & built a purpose‑made content management system from the ground up, using PHP, SQLite, and Composer to deliver a robust, scalable solution that meets the event’s unique requirements.

 - [Save&Raid](https://saveandraid.org) - Save&Raid is a multi-streamer relay marathon where our community of streamers, over the course of a weekend, works in turns to complete a game series by playing for one hour each, then passing along the save files and viewers to the next streamer in the list, through the use of Twitch raids.
 We raise money for suicide prevention each year through Suicide Awareness Voices of Education (SAVE).
-- [Dosember](https://dosember.com) - Every year members of the streaming community on Twitch join together to spend the entire month of December celebrating games from the era of MS-DOS on the personal computer and promoting each other's channels.

 ## ✨ Popular Twitch projects that I work on